harrisonmalone/harrisonmalone-gatsby/src/posts/maths-revision.md

 See any patterns.
 I tried a bunch of maths operators but couldn't spot what I needed.

-Turns out it was the bitwise or:
+Turns out it was the bitwise OR:

 ```js
 const testit = (a, b) => {